- Lifetime Network

-- Making estate plans through a will or living trust.
+- Make estate plans through a will or living trust.

-- Creating a charitable remainder trust and naming the Business School as the beneficiary.
+- Create a charitable remainder trust and name the Business School as a beneficiary.

-- Entering into a charitable gift annuity agreement with the School.
+- Enter into a charitable gift annuity agreement with the School.

-- Naming Columbia as the beneficiary of a life insurance policy or retirement plan.
+- Name Columbia as the beneficiary of a life insurance policy or retirement plan.

-- Making a gift of a business interest to the School.
+- Make a gift of a business interest to the School.

 As the School and its remarkable network continue to drive the future of business, these contributions ensure ongoing support for vital programs and initiatives, as well as for generations of talented students and faculty.